crowdsecurity/hub/scenarios/crowdsecurity/k8s-audit-pod-host-path-volume.md

 The scenario needs logs from the `pods` resources at the `Request` level at a minimum.

-No decision will be taken based on this scenario, it is only intented for notification purposes.
+No decision will be taken based on this scenario, it is only intended for notification purposes.